Table 1: Status of ban on corporate social responsibility (CSR) activities[xix]

 |Photo 1||Photo 2|

-In 2020, Philip Morris International (PMI) invested in a number of projects, particularly on disaster relief (11 out of 17 projects), costing USD 2,387,172.
+In 2020, PMI invested in a number of projects, particularly on disaster relief (11 out of 17 projects), costing USD 2,387,172.
 The biggest recipient is Stapa Center that received USD 1,054,242 for 4 disaster relief projects.
+In 2021, PMI’s total CSR investment in Indonesia is USD 5.6 million, with Yayasan Putera Sampoerna getting the bulk of the donation (USD 3.973 million).

 National agencies and local government units continue to support and receive contributions for projects related to the environment and small-and-medium scale enterprises (SMEs) through Sampoerna, Bentoel Group, and Djarum Foundation.
 At the national level, officials from the Ministry of Industry and Ministry of Youth Affairs and Sports have also publicly supported activities by PMI and Djarum Foundation.
 During the COVID-19 pandemic, PT Djarum, donated an ambulance to the Indonesia Red Cross.
 While the Red Cross conducts much needed and valued emergency relief during calamities or pandemic, it appears the Indonesian chapter is unaware of its parent body’s policy of non-engagement with the tobacco industry [Photo 3].
 In April 2020, PT Djarum’s Bakti Sosial Djarum Foundation provided assistance in the form of Personal Protection Equipment (PPE) for medical personnel in Kudus Regency, Central Java to handle COVID-19 patients [Photo 4].